Sewer socialism: Relationship with the Wisconsin Progressive Party

 Although the Socialists had many ideas and policies similar to those of the Wisconsin Progressives, tensions still existed between the two groups because of their differing ideologies.
 Socialist Assemblyman George L. Tews, during a 1932 debate on unemployment compensation and how to fund it, argued for the Socialist bill and against the Progressive substitute, stating that a Progressive was "a Socialist with the brains knocked out".
 Although, as a rule, the Progressives and Socialists did not run candidates against each other in Milwaukee, they rarely co-operated on elections.
 One notable exception was the 1924 presidential campaign of Robert La Follette, who was endorsed by the Socialist Party of America.
 A factor that affected this lack of collaboration was the relationship of each party to the Republican Party.
 Socialists were outright opposed to the party, while the Progressives sometimes worked with their parent party.

 After the death of Congressman Victor Berger in 1929, State Senator Thomas Duncan was considered his successor as leader of the Wisconsin socialists.
 In a controversial move, Republican Governor Philip La Follette appointed Duncan his executive secretary in 1931, and he quickly became a member of La Follette's inner circle.
 Duncan was seen as less doctrinaire than Berger, and in 1932 was asserted to have (unsuccessfully) led efforts to lure the Socialists into the La Follette camp.
 Three years later, however, Duncan was able to orchestrate the formation of the Wisconsin Farmer-Labor Progressive Federation, a coalition made up of the Progressive Party, the Socialist Party, the Farmer-Labor Progressive League, the Wisconsin State Federation of Labor, and several other labor and farmers' groups.
 Duncan was able to convince the socialists to give up their ballot access in exchange for reserving certain seats for socialists running under the Progressive ticket.

-Heritage
+Modern usage

 In 1961, Progressive editor William Evjue wrote of the Wisconsin Socialist legislators he had known by saying: "They never were approached by the lobbyists, because the lobbyists knew it was not possible to influence these men.
 They were incorruptible."

 In 2022, when union organizer Juan Miguel Martinez was elected to join incumbent Ryan Clancy as the second self-proclaimed socialist member of the eighteen-member Milwaukee County board of supervisors (both had been endorsed by the Milwaukee chapter of the Democratic Socialists of America), Martinez and Clancy both cited the sewer socialists as part of the heritage on which they seek to build.

+The policies of Zohran Mamdani have also been compared to sewer socialism.
+In a speech at the Knockdown Center marking his first 100 days as Mayor of New York City, Mamdani described his administration's focus on municipal services as "pothole politics".
+Mamdani called this approach "our 2026 answer to sewer socialism" and highlighted efforts such as filling 100,000 potholes, increasing garbage containerization, and modernizing catch basins to show how government can deliver public goods.